Mohd Jamil Johari

-Tan Sri Dato' Sri Mohd Jamil bin Johari (born 1947) is a former Malaysian police officer who served as Deputy Inspector-General of Police from 9 January 1999 to 12 May 2002.
+Mohd Jamil bin Johari (born 1947) is a Malaysian diplomat and former police officer who served as Deputy Inspector-General of Police from 9 January 1999 to 12 May 2002.

 Early life

 Mohd Jamil Johari was born in 1947 in Kuching, Sarawak.
 He holds a Bachelor of Arts (Hons) Degree and a Diploma in Education from the University of Malaya.

-In addition, he also obtained a Master of Arts in Political Science from the University of Washington, Seattle, Washington, United States Of America.
+In addition, he also obtained a Master of Arts in political science from the University of Washington, Seattle, Washington, United States Of America.

 Police career

-He joined the Royal Malaysia Police in January 1971 as Cadet Assistant Superintendent of Police, during his police career he has held Bentong District Police Chief, Kuantan District Police Chief, Head of Sarawak Special Branch, Sarawak Deputy Police Commissioner, Sabah Police Commissioner, Deputy Director of Bukit Aman Criminal Investigation Department and Director of Managemant Department.
+He joined the Royal Malaysia Police in January 1971 as Cadet Assistant Superintendent of Police, during his police career he has held Bentong District Police Chief, Kuantan District Police Chief, Head of Sarawak Special Branch, Sarawak Deputy Police Commissioner, Sabah Police Commissioner, deputy director of Bukit Aman Criminal Investigation Department and Director of Management Department.
 On 8 January 1999, he appointed as Deputy Inspector General of Police and retired in May 2004.
 Thereafter, he was appointed as High Commissioner of Malaysia to Brunei until July 2004.